 Rain gardens installed with this grant money will provide useful data to the community on the effectiveness of this stormwater mitigation technique, and will inform future strategies throughout the city.

-Impact: The new rain gardens installed in the last grant cycle produced significant results to mitigate flooding already, an estimated 507,850 gallons of water is being diverted annually from the central stormwater system into rain gardens and rainwater harvesting systems.
+Impacts: The new rain gardens installed in the last two grant cycles (2020 and 2022) produced significant results to mitigate flooding already!
+The 37 rain gardens installed are diverting over 750,000 gallons of water annually from the central stormwater system and into rain gardens and rainwater harvesting systems for reuse instead.

 $1 invested in rain gardens leads to 3.22 gallons of water diverted per 1” rain event, or 82 gals per year!

-This funding opportunity is being offered as part of the City’s Charleston Rainproof program, an initiative grown from the Dutch Dialogues process, which seeks to engage residents and business owners in a community-wide action plan to help make Charleston less flood prone.
+This funding opportunity is being offered as part of the Charleston Rainproof program, an initiative grown from the Dutch Dialogues process, which seeks to engage residents and business owners in a community-wide action plan to help make Charleston less flood prone together.